ruandersMSFT/Compliance/compliance/regulatory/gdpr-dsr-Office365.md

 ##### Delete

 After a Connections owner sends an email campaign, they can't delete the campaign.
 If there are any draft campaigns they want to delete, they can sign in to the Connections dashboard and delete the draft campaigns.

-#### Outlook Customer Manager

-The following sections explain how to use the in-app functionality in Outlook Customer Manager to find, access, export, and delete personal data.

-##### Discover

-Outlook Customer Manager gathers and stores user information for both the Outlook Customer Manager owner and their customers and business contacts.

-- Owner data.
-This includes name, address, and email address.
-Documents and files that an owner shares with a customer are stored in OneDrive for Business, SharePoint Online, and as tasks in Outlook.
-- Customer and business contact data.
-Customer data can include name, address, and email address.
-Customer and contact data is created by the business in Outlook or Outlook web app.
-Contacts are shared across Business center.
-Documents and files that a customer shares with a business are stored in OneDrive for Business, SharePoint Online, and as tasks in Outlook.

-Outlook Customer Manager also stores activities and insights about customers in Exchange.

-##### Access

-Outlook Customer Manager owners can sign in to Outlook or Outlook web app, and then go to the Outlook Customer Manager dashboard to see the interactions they've had with their customers.

-##### Export

-To export business owner and customer data, use the Outlook Customer Manager privacy portal.
-For details.
-See [Export or delete user data using the Outlook Customer Manager privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8).

-##### Delete

-To delete customer data, use the Outlook Customer Manager privacy portal.
-See [Export or delete user data using the Outlook Customer Manager privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8).

-#### Invoicing

-The following sections explain how to use the in-app functionality in Microsoft Invoicing to find, access, export, and delete personal data.

-##### Discover

-Invoicing collects and stores the following types of data:

-- **Contacts:** These are created by the business when an invoice or estimate is created for a customer/business contact.
-Contacts are shared across Business center.
-Customer data includes name, address, email address, and tax ID numbers.
-- **Invoices:** These are created and sent to customers and represent both a debt and a tax liability.
-- **Estimates:** The business can also send estimates to customers.
-If a customer accepts an estimate, it is converted to an invoice.
-An estimate is converted to an invoice after it's accepted by the customer.
-Records of estimates aren't kept once they're converted to an invoice.

-##### Access

-Users can go to the Invoicing dashboard in their Business center to see drafts of the invoices they've created and the invoices that have been seen to customers.

-##### Export

-To export customer invoicing data, use the Business center privacy portal.
-See [Export or delete user data using Business center privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8).

-##### Delete

-After an invoice is created and sent, it can't be deleted due to accounting laws.
-The Invoicing owner can request that Microsoft delete some or all their information from Office 365.

-Alternatively, you can delete the invoicing owner's user account in Office 365.
-See the section [Deleting a user](#deleting-a-user).

 ### Education